DamingoNdiwa/hydrological-model-selection-bayes/README.md

 2. For the marginal likelihood calculation execute `twobuckets.py`, `threebuckets.py` and `fourbuckets.py`.
 3. The subfolder `ppc/` contains codes for the posterior predictive checks.
-4. The results can be transferred for post-processing in which cases the script is in the root `postprocess/` folder.
+4. The results can be transferred for post-processing in which case the script is in the root `postprocess/` folder.

 ## Experiment three - real discharge `real_world/`